 - A completed permit application form and an application fee

 - A completed supplemental form (for common equipment types, if applicable)

 - Detailed information on the operation process and the materials used

 - A detailed facility plot plan showing the location of the proposed equipment relative to the facility.

 Our staff is available to assist applicants complete their packet.
 Call 530-757-3650.

 Fees are charged to cover the District’s cost for reviewing applications, issuing permits and ensuring compliance.
 Different fees apply to different types of permits and equipment.
-These fees are described below and listed in full on our Fee Table.
+These fees are described below and listed in full on our Master Fee Schedule.